 Introduction to Bootstrap Components

-Bootstrap is bundled with tens of components that can be reused to provide good user experience and user interactions in a web page like navigation bars, pop-ups, dropdowns, icons, buttons, pre-designed forms and also sizing options for different DOM elements.
+Bootstrap is bundled with tons of components that can be reused to provide a good user experience and user interactions in a web page like navigation bars, pop-ups, dropdowns, icons, buttons, pre-designed forms and also sizing options for different DOM elements.

 How to use it?